-The employee actual salary is X amount.
-He is requesting to issue a payslip stating salary X+10k so that he can get a loan of a higher limit.
-Credits in his bank account is also an X amount.
-As an employer can such a request of an employee shall be accepted and issue payslip of a higher amount than the actual.
-Do employer faces legal consequences in doing so.
-Requesting Experts to PLEASE provide your answers with LEGAL Provisions of relevant Acts and Rules.
+The employee's actual salary is X amount.
+He is requesting to issue a payslip stating a salary of X+10k so that he can secure a loan of a higher limit.
+Credits in his bank account are also X amount.
+As an employer, can such a request from an employee be accepted, and can a payslip of a higher amount than the actual be issued?
+Do employers face legal consequences in doing so?
+Requesting experts to please provide your answers with legal provisions of relevant acts and rules.

-If the organization is a consultancy service provider, does the Minimum Wages Act applies??
-Because the issue of payslips is mandatory only as per MW Act and I don't see its mandatory requirement in any other statues.
+If the organization is a consultancy service provider, does the Minimum Wages Act apply?
+Because the issuance of payslips is mandatory only as per the MW Act, and I don't see its mandatory requirement in any other statutes.

 From India, Visakhapatnam